A close-up look at the Australian's purpose-built ride

 In May 2010, Cycling Australia received correspondence from the UCI in relation to Landis' allegations.
 In response to this, Cycling Australia then referred the matter to the Australian Sports Anti Doping Authority (ASADA) and on 27 May, Cycling Australia CEO Graham Fredericks publicly stated:

-- ASADA is aware of media reports about the doping claims made by Floyd Landis
+"Cycling Australia is aware of the allegations made by Floyd Landis both in the media...

 Sky man maintains he was "misinterpreted"